SpaceG/spaceg.github.io/_posts/2015-02-23-work-static.markdown

 <h2 class="section-heading">Work Static</h2>

 <p> Since exact from the 1. of January till now we have spend alot of Time in our Start Up.
-We have worked every day on our Start Up.
+We have worked every Day on our Start Up.
 Now we are in the middle of our Code.
-Glad to have the strong part behind us.
+Glad to have the strong Part behind us.
 I have done the most Front-End Work and Javascript details.
-I'm going to start with the Design, the Hardwork of the Design which takes a lot of time.
-I needed 10 hours for design and into the Layout, later I chose the main Colors, the Fonts which I have changed many Times.
-A good Layout and Design needs a lot of Time!</p>
+I'm going to start with the Design, the Hardwork of the Design which takes a lot of Time.
+I needed 10 hours for Design and Layout, later I chose the main Colors, the Fonts which I have changed many Times.
+A good Layout and Design needs a lot of Times!</p>

 <p>
-My Days looks like at the moment., Wake Up in The Morning most Time (07:00), if I slept, because in the last Days, I work during the Day and at Night.
+My Days looks like at the Moment, Wake Up in The Morning most Time (07:00), if I slept, because in the last Days, I work during the Day and at Night.
 My Sleeprhythm are exactly 6 - 8 hours per Day.
 Nothing more.. i can't even sleep more than 6 -8 Hours per Day.
 Then I speak a few details with Giancarlo.
 Then Write some New Code and do re-design of the current Layout.

 	</p>